Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-05-28-cluster-number.md

 (To see experiments on PC & PE, you can also refer to "Fuzzy clustering based on k-nearest neighbors Rule" (2001) in *Fuzzy Sets & Systems Vol 120*.)

-One of the weaknesses of using PC & PE is that they only consider memberships.
+One of the weaknesses of using PC or PE is that they only consider memberships.
 That is, the structure of clusters are ignored.
 Another weakness is that using PC or PE to find the best $k$ is not that obvious because it uses "knee" rather than Max or min.
 So it is recommended to perform FkM several times with different $q$.
 If many result give the same knee, then this knee might be trustworthy.

 On the other hand, in *PAMI* "A Valid measure for fuzzy clustering" (1991), the authors used [XB-index](#xb-index-xie-beni) to decide the number of clusters.